What is BIS Certification?

 Frequently Asked Questions

-First, fill up the standard application form and attach the same with mandatory documents.
+First, fill up the standard application form and attach the same with mandatory necessary papers.
 Next, appoint an AIR, i.e. Authorized Indian Representative, via the standard nomination form.
-Lastly, submit these documents at the BIS headquarter, New Delhi, along with the standard fee.
+Lastly, submit these necessary papers at the BIS headquarter, New Delhi, along with the standard fee.

 BIS Registration Certificate is essentially granted to Manufacturing Units.
 However, traders and importers of eligible products can also secure this certification in the name of their respective Manufacturing Units.